ISUgenomics/geospatialworkbook/Workshops/Tutorial1_Image_Processing_Essentials_Boucheron.md

 You will want to do this BEFORE the workshop starts.

+To see more information about Conda Environments, see this tutorial.

 # Section 1: Working with Grayscale Images

 ## 1.1 Reading in the image